 Lift the latch to open the side panel and access the internal components in your Mac Pro.
-If you are working inside your computer and the latch is down, the optical and hard drives are locked in place.
+If you are working inside your Mac Pro and the latch is down, the optical and hard drives are locked in place.
 You can attach a security lock to the latch to prevent access and secure the internal components.
 You can also attach a security cable to the latch or through the handles and feet to protect your Mac Pro.
-See page 37.